achowdhary19/Capstone-Dollhouse-/README.md

 # Capstone-Dollhouse-

-This is the video game portion of my project, Dollhouse,  that I made for my undergraduate senior capstone.
+Code for the video game portion of, Dollhouse,  an interactive mixed reality experience.